 The GRI guidelines form the globally recognized sustainability reporting framework.
 They ensure that sustainability information is transparent and comparable.
 The guidelines are in the public domain and can be applied voluntarily by companies reporting on sustainability-related topics.
-GRI is currently preparing the third version of the Sustainability Reporting Guidelines, a draft in January 2006.
-Georg Fischer's Sustainability listed in this draft version (see pages 48-49).
+GRI is currently preparing the third version of the Sustainability Reporting Guidelines, a draft version - "Draft G3" - of which was published in January 2006.
+Georg Fischer's Sustainability and Annual Reports cover some of the indicators listed in this draft version (see pages 48-49).

-www.globalreporting.org
+🖉 www.globalreporting.org